Explores sites connected to Tom Petty in his childhood hometown of Gainesville and throughout Florida.

 This site has been, and continues to be, a public service that is a labor of love.
 While at some point I will likely seek advertisements for this site to help offset my costs associated with it, for now it is an ad-free experience.
 So enjoy!

-Please email me know about any errors in fact and about other locations that should be included.
+Please email me about any errors in fact and about other locations that should be included.

 I hope you enjoy traveling to the sites along the Tom Petty Trail in Dreamville and elsewhere in Florida as much as I did.